 For more information, visit our Juvenile Justice Reform Issue Page.

 American Children’s Campaign Priority Bill Highlights

-- To be posted as priority bills are filed
+- Will post as priority bills are filed

 - The High Cost of Being Poor in Florida—The Florida Association for Community Action, Central Florida Behavioral Health Network, Florida Coalition for the Homeless and the Coalition on Human Needs.
 An Assessment of Florida’s Anti-Poverty Programs.

 - Florida TANF Spending—Center on Budget and Policy Priorities.
 Provides an overview of TANF spending in Florida by category and select activities.

 Disclaimer: These links to third-party websites are provided as a convenience and for informational purposes only.
 They do not constitute an endorsement or approval by American Children’s Campaign or its affiliate organizations and partners.